 Here’s a worked example, assuming you chose a 95% confidence level, .5 standard deviation, and a margin of error (confidence interval) of +/- 5%.

 385 respondents are needed

+Voila!
 You’ve just determined your sample size.

-If you find your sample size is too large to handle, try slightly decreasing your confidence level or increasing your margin of error – this will increase the chance for error in your sampling, but it can greatly decrease the number of responses you need.
+This will increase the chance for error in your sampling, but it can greatly decrease the number of responses you need.